-There's certainly no positive view coming from any leaders or governments around the world.
-We appear to have actually taken an embarrassing step backward, with many leaders selling us a terribly retrograde story-line "let's make our country great again"
+There's certainly no positive view coming from our leaders or governments.
+We appear to have taken an embarrassing step backward, with many selling us a retrograde story-line "let's make our country great again"

 We humans, love a story.
-It helps us understand and make sense of the world.
+Stories help us make sense of the world.
 We have had stories about gods in the sky, about heavenly places after we die, about building fantastic cities, about discovering space and about globalism.

-Is there a need to be concerned?
+Is there a really a need to be concerned?

 3000monks...are smiling at the future